seppevs/migrate-mongo/README.md

 Created: migrations/20160607214038-populate_with_known_animals.js
 ````

-A new migration file is created, with content:
+A new migration file is created:
 ````javascript
 'use strict';